 4. Now you can give it a try.
 Press Print Screen or PrtScn and verify if the screenshot image is saved in your OneDrive folder.

-3. Press Windows + Print Screen to Save the Screenshot as a File
+3. Press Windows + Print Screen to Save the Screenshot as a File (Where to Find Your Screenshots)

 This windows screenshot method allows you to save your screenshot as a file directly: